s-baumann/FixedPointAcceleration.jl/docs/src/4_Applications.md

     return(w)
 end
 InitialGuess = [1.0, -2.0, 0.5]
-FP = fixed_point(IteratePerceptronWeights, InitialGuess; Algorithm = MPE, PrintReports = true)
+FP = fixed_point(IteratePerceptronWeights, InitialGuess; Algorithm = :MPE, PrintReports = true)
 ```

-We can verify that the set of weights represented by the fixed\_point function does correctly seperate the data by plotting it:
+We can verify that the set of weights represented by the fixed\_point function does correctly separate the data by plotting it:
 ```
-# Plotting new seperation line
+# Plotting new separation line
 x1 = -6.0:0.1:6.0
 w = FP.FixedPoint_
 x2_on_sep_line = (-w[1] .- w[2] .* x1) ./ w[3]
-plot!(x1,x2_on_sep_line, label ="SeperationLine")
+plot!(x1,x2_on_sep_line, label ="Separation line")
 ```

 [^7]: Note that for perceptrons there are always uncountably many such fixed points where the perceptron correctly classifies the entire training set and will not further update.
 On the other hand it is possible that the data is not linearly separable in which case there may be no fixed point and the weights will continue to update forever.